prebid/prebid.github.io/prebid-server/endpoints/pbs-endpoints-pbc.md

 ## Module Storage

+Host companies may want to set up Prebid Cache to be able to store [module](/prebid-server/pbs-modules/) data separately from the main bids/VAST data store.
+Having a separate data store for each module or a group of modules allows the host company to:

+- limit how much data space a given module (or group of modules) can consume
+- establish different retention policies for different types of data

+### Use Cases

+Prebid Server modules may want to utilize storage local to the host company:

+- to cache user-specific data
+- to cache the output of expensive calculations
+- to avoid wide area network calls that cost everyone money

+#### Not In-Scope

+This feature does not support thread-safe updates of data.
+The intended use is write-once, read-many. e.g. a module that counted user session depth should not use this feature because that would require many PBS threads to read and atomically update the stored data.

-### Configuration
+### PBC Configuration

+These entries in the PBC application.yaml file define module-related params:

-`api.module-storage-path` - path of module storage POST/GET endpoints.
+- `api.module-storage-path` - path of module storage POST/GET endpoints.
+Defaults to '/module-storage'.
-`api.api-key` - api key to secure module storage POST endpoint.
+- `api.api-key` - api key to secure module storage POST endpoint.
+Host companies may not want everyone on the internet to be able to store stuff in their cache.
+The value of this key is set by the PBS host company in the PBC config and in the PBS config.
+(See [???](TBD] for details about where to set this.)

 Module storage supports different `applications` and storage providers are configured per `application`.
-For now, only redis is supported.
-To configure redis storage for particular application, configure `module.storage.redis.{application-name}` property.
+For now, only [Redis](https://redis.io/) is supported for module storage.
+To configure Redis storage for particular application, configure the `module.storage.redis.{application-name}` property.
-If no `applications` are needed, set `module.storage.redis` to `{}` like so:
+If no `applications` are needed, set `module.storage.redis` to `{}` in application.yaml like so:

 ```yaml
 module: